stormasm/nunotes/README.md

 ### How data in nushell gets printed out via the repl

-This shows how / where **table** is the main default command of how data gets printed.
+This shows **table** is the main default command of how data gets printed.

 If you don't want to see the output via table simply run this command